“M” Trail on Cerro San Luis

 From downtown San Luis Obispo, it’s easy to spot the large white “M” on the side of nearest mountain, Cerro San Luis.
-If you’ve looked up at the “M,” you may have wondered what it’s like to look down from that big white letter.
-Find out on a 1.9-mile hike that goes right up to the “M.” You can also visit the Mission Prep High School “M” as part of a longer hike to the summit of Cerro San Luis, adding an extra 0.6 miles to that trek.
+If you’ve looked up at the “M,” you may have wondered what it’s like to look down from that big white letter, find out!
 The “M” is interesting to see up close and its perch provides a panoramic view over San Luis Obispo.

 To get to the trailhead: From downtown San Luis Obispo, take Higuera Street southeast to Marsh Street and turn right.
 Pass beneath Highway 101, and turn right on Fernandez Lane (the only road on the right before Marsh Street turns on to the 101 South).
 Turn right into the dirt parking area.
 The trail begins at the end of the lot.